Difference Between Average Velocity and Instantaneous Velocity

 Average Velocity is the ratio of displacement to the time taken for that displacement to occur.
 It is a vector quantity.

-The only difference between an average speed and average velocity is that average speed is calculated by dividing the rate of distance traveled by time, whereas average velocity is calculated by dividing the rate of displacement by time elapsed.
+The only difference between an average speed and average velocity is that average speed is calculated by dividing the rate of distance travelled by time, whereas average velocity is calculated by dividing the rate of displacement by time elapsed.

 Instantaneous velocity is defined as velocity or displacement at an instant of time.
-Average velocity and instantaneous velocity will approach unity when the velocity is constant or the acceleration is zero.
+Average velocity and instantaneous velocity will approach unity when the velocity is constant, or the acceleration is zero.

 It is a vector quantity and its SI unit is meter per second which is the same as average velocity.